ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 <br>

-- <b>HeaderFilter-ChangeHostFilter</b> -Out of the box filter that comes with the IG application.
+- <b>HeaderFilter-ChangeHostFilter</b> - Out of the box filter that comes with the IG application.
 This filter is used to remove and new headers on the HTTP request or response.

 ## 4. Extending & Customizing